jizongFox/Paper-List/README.md

 After long exams and completations
 Aug 30, 2018
 A survey on deep learning-based fine-grained object classification and semantic segmentation
+Diversified Visual Attention Networks for Fine-Grained Object Classification